dannagle/PacketSender/README.md

 * Packet Sender outputs the cert negotiation progress in to the traffic log.
 * Packet Sender outputs the encryption algorithm used in the traffic log (such as AES 128).

-Packet Sender bundles an internal "Snake Oil" certificate for use as a server for all supported platforms.
+Packet Sender bundles an internal "Snake Oil" certificate for use as a server for Windows.
 The certificate and key is in the same place as packet and settings.

 * Overriding the cert locations in Settings also overrides these snake-oil certificate.

 Packet Sender bundles OpenSSL for use in Windows.
 On Mac and Linux, Packet Sender will use the native SSL libraries.

-*This product includes software developed by the OpenSSL Project for use in the OpenSSL Toolkit. (http://www.openssl.org/)*
+_This product includes software developed by the OpenSSL Project for use in the OpenSSL Toolkit. (http://www.openssl.org/)_

 ![Packet Sender Direct TCP](screenshots/packetsender_ssl.png)